Yellow River: Cradle of civilization

-The river left these paths in 602 BC and shifted several hundred kilometers to the east.
+Shift of the Yu River

+In the fifth year of the reign of King Ding of Zhou (602 BC), the river left these paths and shifted several hundred kilometers to the east.
+The Yellow River burst its banks and changed course at Suxu Mouth in Liyang (southwest of present-day Xun County, Henan), deviating from the original course of the Yu River.
+It then flowed into the sea at Zhangwu (northeast of present-day Cang County, Hebei), marking the first major course change of the Yellow River recorded in history since Yu the Great tamed the floods.
+After the diversion at Suxu Mouth, the new channel ran roughly eastward from near Hua County, then northwest of Puyang in Henan, before turning northward; it bent east again north of Guan County in Shandong, then north again through Chiping, gradually shifting northward through Cangzhou in Hebei, and finally entering the Bohai Sea north of present-day Huanghua County in Hebei.
+Meanwhile, the original Yu River channel continued to carry water intermittently until it dried up completely in the middle of the Warring States period.
 Sabotage of dikes, canals, and reservoirs and deliberate flooding of rival states became a standard military tactic during the Warring States period.
-As the Yellow River valley was the major entryway to the Guanzhong area and the state of Qin from the North China Plain, Qin heavily fortified the Hangu Pass; it saw numerous battles and was also an important chokepoint protecting the Han capitals of Chang'an and Luoyang.
+As the Yellow River valley was the major entryway to the Guanzhong area and the state of Qin from the North China Plain, Qin heavily fortified the Hangu Pass; it saw multiple battles and was also an important chokepoint protecting the Han capitals of Chang'an and Luoyang.
 Major flooding in AD 11 is credited with the downfall of the short-lived Xin dynasty, and another flood in AD 70 returned the river north of Shandong on essentially its present course.